5.3 Youth representation bodies

 “The municipalities, the municipalities in the city of Skopje and the city of Skopje establish local youth councils in their statutes.”

-According to the same law, the National Youth Policy Advisory Body, also known as advisory body, is a body for cooperation between youth representatives and representatives of bodies of the state administration which has an advisory and supervisory role in the implementation of youth policies and youth activities.
+According to the same law, the National Advisory Body on Youth Policies, also known as advisory body, is a body for cooperation between youth representatives and representatives of bodies of the state administration which has an advisory and supervisory role in the implementation of youth policies and youth activities.

-As of the end of November 2020, the Assembly and the Advisory body are not yet established.
+As of the end of February 2022, the Assembly and the Advisory Body are not yet established.

 Role and responsibilities